graghu782/TheLab/README.txt

 Must-Have features:

-(NOT DONE)Menu that includes instructions, start button, join server, create server (DONE)Players can move around and shoot
+(DONE)Menu that includes instructions, start button, join server, create server (DONE)Players can move around and shoot
 (DONE)A background that moves with the player
 (NOT DONE)Characters have hitboxes